CelliesProjects/OpenStreetMap-esp32/README.md

 bool resizeTilesCache(uint8_t numberOfTiles);
 ```

-- The cache is initialized on the first fetch.
+- The default cache is initialized on the first fetch.
 - Default cache size is 10 tiles.
 - Each tile is 128 kB.
 - The cache is cleared before resizing.